via Kafka

 Setting up a Kafka source through the UI

-To create, view, and manage your stack's Kafka sources through its web UI, visit https://YOUR-HYDROLIX-HOST.hydrolix.live/data_sources/<project_name>/<table_name>?nav_open=true
+To manage your stack's Kafka sources through its web UI, visit an individual table at https://YOUR-HYDROLIX-HOST.hydrolix.live/data/tables/<table_id> in your web browser and select a source from the Table Sources widget.

 Authenticating Kafka connections with TLS